chaotic-society/theoretica/docs/txt/CODING_STANDARD.md

 - All functions except class constructors should be declared `inline` if implemented inside headers
 - Do not use the GOTO statement
 - Procedures (deterministic functions without side effects, like in functional languages) should be preferred over functions whenever possible for mathematical algorithms and methods
+- Do not use the `using namespace` directive inside a header file, as it pollutes the global namespace.
+It may be used in specific implementation files like test units or benchmarks